 Procedure

-- At least three to five well-isolated colonies of the same morphological type of both test and control strains are selected from an agar plate culture.
-The top of each colony is touched with a loop, and the growth is transferred into a tube containing 4 to 5 ml of a suitable broth medium, such as tryptic soy broth.
+1. Select at least 3-5 well-isolated colonies of the same morphological type of both test and control strains from the culture.
+Then, touch the top of each colony with a loop.
+After that, transfer the growth into a tube containing 4-5 ml of a suitable broth medium, like tryptic soy broth.

-- The broth culture is incubated at 37°C until it achieves or exceeds the turbidity of the 0.5 McFarland standard (usually 2 to 6 hours)
+2. Incubate the broth culture at 37°C until it achieves or exceeds the turbidity of the 0.5 McFarland standard (usually 2-6 hours)

-- The turbidity of the actively growing broth culture is adjusted with sterile saline or broth to obtain turbidity optically comparable to that of the 0.5 McFarland standard.
+3. Then, adjust the turbidity of the actively growing broth culture with sterile saline or broth to obtain turbidity optically comparable to that of the 0.5 McFarland standard .
 This results in a suspension containing approximately 1 to 2 x 108 CFU/ml for E.coli ATCC 25922.
-To perform this step properly, either a photometric device can be used or, if done visually, adequate light is needed to visually compare the inoculum tube and the 0.5 McFarland standard against a card with a white background and contrasting black lines.
+To perform this step properly, either use a photometric device or, use adequate light visually compare the inoculum tube and the 0.5 McFarland standard against a card with a white background and contrasting black lines.

-- Optimally, within 15 minutes after adjusting the turbidity of the inoculum and control strains suspension, sterile cotton swabs are dipped into each of the adjusted suspensions.
-The swabs should be rotated several times and pressed firmly on the inside wall of the tube above the fluid level.
+4. Within 15 minutes after adjusting the turbidity of both tubes, dip sterile cotton swabs into each of the adjusted suspensions.
+Rotate the swabs rotated several times.
+Then press firmly on the inside wall of the tube above the fluid level.
 This will remove excess inoculum from the swab.

-- The dried surface of a Müeller-Hinton agar plate is inoculated by streaking the control strains evenly across the upper and lower thirds of the plate, and the test strains between the control, leaving a distance of not more than 5mm on each side of the control strain.
+6. Inoculate the dried surface of a Müeller-Hinton agar plate with the control strains evenly across the upper and lower thirds of the plate.
+Then, inoculate the test strains between the control, with a distance of not more than 5mm on each side of the control strain.

 Inoculation of Test Plates